Abstract:

 2+, SOC, AP, AK, and Mg

-2+ as the most critical factors influencing yield, with EC contributing the highest relative importance (14.6%).
-This confirms that under the nutrient-limited conditions of dryland loess, the input of medium-element cations (Ca
+2+ as the most influential factors for the maize yield.
+The EC contributed the most, with the highest relative importance (14.6%).
+The input of secondary-element cations (Ca

 2+ and Mg